chideegit/django-ticketing-system/CONTRIBUTING.md

 ## License
 By contributing to the Basic Django Authentication project, you agree that your contributions will be licensed under the [Project License](./LICENSE).

-Thank you again for your interest in contributing to the Basic Django Authentication Project!
+Thank you again for your interest in contributing to the Django Ticketing Sytem Project!
 We look forward to your valuable contributions.